 This is because the defendant might do everything possible to try and water down your case by poking holes to your evidence.
 On the other hand, the defendant might argue that indeed, there was no valid contract in the first place.
 With competent legal representation on your side, your attorney will be able to effectively argue your case while protecting your best interests.

-Every single contract law is distinct.
-The first thing in deciding the damages is by looking at the terms of the contract.
+To calculate damages, you must first study the terms of the contract.
 Most business contracts have provisions indicating what will be the penalties in case one party breaches the contract terms.

 Money that was lost as a result of a contract breach